Rieffenach

+Members

 The members of the act included the matriarch, Maria Enders Rieffenach, and her daughters, Mitzi Rieffenach Jahn, Rose Rieffenach Bruce, Betty Rieffenach Olvera and Maria's son, James Rieffenach.
 In an interview for the magazine Circus Scrap Book published in 1932, the late famous circus aerialist, Lillian Leitzel, spoke of the Rieffenach family as an example of the wholesome conditions of circus life, demonstrated by the parents desire to see their children continue in the family circus performer tradition.
 In addition to the Rieffenach family members, the act included Clarence Bruce, husband of Rose.
-In an ironic twist of fate, after Lietzel’s death in a circus accident in 1931, her widowed husband, the trapeze artist Alfredo Codona married Vera Bruce, also a trapeze artist and the sister of Rose’s husband Clarence.
+In an ironic twist of fate, after Lietzel's death in a circus accident in 1931, her widowed husband, the trapeze artist Alfredo Codona married Vera Bruce, also a trapeze artist and the sister of Rose's husband Clarence.
 In 1937, in an unwholesome act, Codona committed suicide after murdering Vera Bruce.

-The Rieffenach Act was the continuation of a long established family affair with the circus beginning in Europe.
+The Rieffenach act was the continuation of a long established family affair with the circus beginning in Europe.
 An equestrian herself, the mother Maria had performed bareback riding in Europe with her sister, Paula Enders Balasic, with the Circus Enders owned by their father, Josef Enders.
 Maria joined the Rieffenach Act and after the Circus Enders closed in 1905 the act joined the Sarrasani Circus.
 Her sister Paula had left the Circus Enders earlier to form the Balasis family acrobatic act with her husband Victor Balasic Sr. Once in the United States, the mother Maria owned and managed the Rieffenach act but did not ride in the performances.